gmlewis/irmf/README.md

 ## Who created IRMF?

-The IRMF Specification was created and is maintained by Glenn M. Lewis.
+The IRMF specification and editor were created and are maintained by Glenn M. Lewis.

-Issues can be raised on the [GitHub issues page](https://github.com/gmlewis/irmf/issues) for the IRMF Specification.
+Issues can be raised on the [GitHub issues page](https://github.com/gmlewis/irmf/issues) for the IRMF specification (or [editor](https://github.com/gmlewis/irmf-editor/issues)).

 ## What is the status of IRMF?

 Currently, IRMF is just an idea that needs fully fleshing out.

-Please see the [IRMF Spec](spec) and [provided examples](examples) for more information.
+Please see the [IRMF Spec](spec) and [provided examples](#examples) for more information.

 ## Examples